 Are “personalized experiences” a bridge too far for banks?

-It’s sad, but true that most people today expect more personalized service from their coffee shops than their banks.
+It’s sad but true that most people today expect more personalized service from their coffee shops than from their banks.

-This is not because of any lack of data or information since the banking sector has large amounts of consumer data at its disposal.
+This is not because of any lack of data or information since the banking sector has large amounts of consumer data.
 At last, this industry has also realized the need for personalized experiences.
 Customer experiences are on the way to becoming the final frontier to drive competitive differentiation.
 Identifying avenues to reimagine the banking experience thus becomes essential.
-This couldn’t be timelier as global events increasingly influence customer expectations and habits as the world becomes a digital space.
+This couldn’t be timelier as global events increasingly influence customer expectations and habits as the world becomes digital.

-The good old days of banking where the branch manager knew all the customers and provided personalized attention and service are far behind us.
-Research now shows that in most banks, 90% of customer contact occurs on the phone, smartphone, or internet.
+The good old days of banking, where the branch manager knew all the customers and provided personalized attention and service, are far behind us.
+Research shows that 90% of customer contact occurs on the phone, smartphone, or internet in most banks.
 As customers choose digital-first interactions, delivering personalized digital experiences and meeting customer demands at scale become crucial capabilities.

 Customers today also want a personalized and consistent experience across all touchpoints.
-Predictive and proactive financial experiences coupled with convenience and real-time value are a key customer demand.
+Predictive and proactive financial experiences, convenience, and real-time value are key customer demands.

-While customer expectations for value and context have accelerated over the years, banks have always been focused on the next product, offer, and pursuant action.
-These efforts are offering diminishing returns in today’s business world since these are very marketing and sales-focused and often, short-sighted.
+While customer expectations for value and context have accelerated, banks have always focused on the following product, offer, and pursuant action.
+These efforts offer diminishing returns in today’s business world since these are very marketing and sales-focused and often short-sighted.
 Usually, banks are not meeting customer expectations, let alone exceeding them.

 What is personalization in banking?

-Personalization in banking refers to the use of customer data to develop a deep understanding of the customer.
-This is done by using a 360-degree view of their history, preferences, intent, and context to curate, frame, guide, extend and enhance customer interactions.
+Personalization in banking refers to using customer data to develop a deep understanding of the customer.
+This is done using a 360-degree view of their history, preferences, intent, and context to curate, frame, guide, extend and enhance customer interactions.

-Banks need to consider the full breadth of customer experience with them and ensure that they deliver the best experience.
-Each time.
+Banks need to consider the full breadth of customer experience with them and ensure they deliver the best experience—each time.

-Clearly, focusing on personalizing customer experiences is a strategic way to drive competitive differentiation.
-But it is also necessary to create customer loyalty and promote brand advocacy as 72% of customers rate personalization as ‘highly important’ in today’s financial landscape.
+Focusing on personalizing customer experiences is a strategic way to drive competitive differentiation.
+But it is also necessary to create customer loyalty and promote brand advocacy, as 72% of customers rate personalization as ‘highly important’ in today’s financial landscape.